Mehdishahr County

 Mehdishahr County (شهرستان مهدیشهر) is in Semnan province, Iran.
 Its capital is the city of Mehdishahr.

 History

-After the 2006 National Census, Mehdishahr District was separated from Semnan County in the establishment of Mehdishahr County, which was divided into two districts and three rural districts, with Mehdishahr as its capital.
+In 2007, Mehdishahr District was separated from Semnan County in the establishment of Mehdishahr County, which was divided into two districts and three rural districts, with Mehdishahr as its capital.

 Demographics

 Population

 At the time of the 2011 census, the county's population was 41,896 people in 11,997 households.
 The 2016 census measured the population of the county as 47,475 in 15,226 households.

 Administrative divisions

 Mehdishahr County's population history and administrative structure over two consecutive censuses are shown in the following table.